 Access Mental Health Treatment Plan consultations

 On 1 November 2017 Medicare Australia released new item numbers for patients in rural and remote locations to claim rebates for video consultations through the Medicare Benefits Schedule ‘Better Access to Psychiatrists, Psychologists and General Practitioners’ (Better Access) initiative.
 This means that rural and remote patients can now access Mental Health Treatment Plan consultations with a Psychologist through the use of video consultations.
-Key aspects of the item numbers are:

 The aim of this eResource